solankidhvani/OntarioCancerTrends/README.md

 # Ontario Cancer Trends Project

 ## Overview
 This project investigates trends in cancer incidence and mortality across Ontario's Public Health Units (PHUs), situating these trends within their socio-economic context.
-The primary objective is to facilitate evidence-based resource allocation by public health authorities.
+The primary objective is [...]

 **Business Question:**
 *How can health departments better allocate their limited funds to best support cancer mortality rates?*